 Earthworks activity Works Method Higher embankments located in the more elevated gullies will likely be underlain by a relatively thin cover of surficial materials, except in localised areas where former landslips have occurred or colluvial materials have collected at the toe of slopes or on level areas.
 The weak, surficial soils will be excavated and slopes benched ready for placement of cut to fill material from nearby cuttings and/or the tunnel.
 Upon completion of cut to fill activities within each construction zone, any further earth moving required between zones is likely to be carried out after completion of the bridge and tunnel structures.
-Wick drains Wick drains installation method involves constructing access tracks and embankments as follows: Top soil will be left in place; A high strength geotextile will be placed directly on the existing ground surface; • The base of the embankment will be constructed using a granular rock fill, with engineered bulk fill placed above; • Wick drains will be installed into the existing ground; and Once the wick drains are installed, a further layer of fill will be placed to create the embandment or access track create the embankment or access track.
+Wick drains Wick drains installation method involves constructing access tracks and embankments as follows: Top soil will be left in place; • A high strength geotextile will be placed directly on the existing ground surface; • The base of the embankment will be constructed using a granular rock fill, with engineered bulk fill placed above; Wick drains will be installed into the existing ground; and • Once the wick drains are installed, a further layer of fill will be placed to create the embankment or access track. stitcher excavator drain drain roll anchor plate Driving mandrel + drain Anchoring drain and extracting mandrel